restruct/silverstripe-userforms_send-to-emailfield/readme.md

 $ composer require micschk/silverstripe-userforms_send-to-emailfield dev-master
 ```

+### Optional: plain e-mail tempalte
+This module contains a simple SubmittedFormEmail template without the <dd> tags, which may cause layout issues in some clients.
+If you want to use this instead of the default userforms template, copy the email directory into your theme.

 ## Open-relay
 This functionality was part of UserForms earlier but was removed because it creates a potential 'open relay' situation,
 e.g. a spammer could potentially craft requests to your form and make it send out e-mail confirmations to people/addresses